RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 Conclusion first

-Those who have been using the free version of Performance Insights in their Aurora MySQL environment will likely have little trouble if they switch to the free version (Standard) of CloudWatch Database Insights.
+Even if you have been using the free version of Performance Insights in an Aurora MySQL environment, you will likely have no problems if you switch to the free version (Standard) of CloudWatch Database Insights.

 End of support for RDS Performance Insights